Impact Image

 EdS Option for LMU Graduates

 LMU EdS Graduates who qualify for admission into the LMU EdD program can apply 30 EdS credit hours toward the doctoral program to pursue their EdS concentration within the EdD program.
 This means your total hours of coursework remaining after the EdS would be 36 credit hours.
-Each fall, a new cohort begins, and completed applications are due May 1st.
-For early consideration, please have completed applications submitted by February 1st.

-*To qualify for the 36-hour program of studies, students must have completed their EdS within the last ten years.
+*To qualify for the 36-hour program of studies, students must have completed their EdS at LMU within the last ten years.
 Potential candidates will be eligible for the 48-hour program of study after ten years.

 Frequently Asked Questions